AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 To resolve the reported issue, the Point in Time functionality is introduced, which is available after **[!DNL OpenSearch]** 2.5.0 and requires version 2.2 of the `opensearch-project/opensearch-php` package.

-However, there is a conflict with the [magento/magento-cloud-metapackage], which specifies a dependency on the [opensearch-project/opensearch-php] package that should be < 2.0.1.
+However, there is a conflict with the `magento/magento-cloud-metapackage`, which specifies a dependency on the `opensearch-project/opensearch-php` package that should be less than version 2.0.1.

 This dependency prevents updating the [opensearch-project/opensearch-php] package to the latest version 2.2.